yididiyan/neural-connectivity/README.md

 ## Neural Connectivity
-This project is an implementation to analyse directed information flows using data from simultaneous recorded visual areas.
+This project is an implementation to analyse information flows in simultaneous recorded visual areas using directed information(DI).

 ## Requirements